themerchantile/vex-hugo/exampleSite/content/english/products/product-3.md

 sizes: []

 ---
-Like new (immaculate condition), configured with Graphene OS ([https://grapheneos.org/](https://grapheneos.org/ "https://grapheneos.org/"))
+Google Pixel 3a XL 64GB (overstock, like new-immaculate condition) configured with Graphene OS ([https://grapheneos.org/](https://grapheneos.org/ "https://grapheneos.org/"))

 Device includes usb-c charging cable and power brick.
 Optional accessories sold separately and can be found in our product store.